 Al-Jumairi also wrote articles for the Kuwait-based think tank Gulf Centre for Development Policies between 2013 and 2016 about labor movements and rights in Saudi Arabia.

 Al-Jumairi did not appear to be active as a journalist after 2016.
 In September 2017, authorities under Crown Prince Mohammed bin Salman began arresting perceived dissidents, including journalists, academics, religious figures, and activists who were previously critical of the Saudi government, as well as independent thinkers and writers who did not publicly state their support for the crown prince or his policies.
 In many cases, detained journalists’ articles are scrubbed from the internet, and detained bloggers’ websites are no longer active.

-As of September 2020, CPJ could not determine whether al-Jumairi had appeared before a court or been formally charged, or the status of his health.
+As of late 2021, CPJ could not determine whether al-Jumairi had appeared before a court or been formally charged, or the status of his health.
 According to Al-Qst deputy director Josh Cooper, al-Jumairi is not facing any formal charges as of November 2022, and his whereabouts remain unknown.

 CPJ emailed the Saudi Center for International Communication, a media ministry department in charge of public relations, requesting comment on the health and status of al-Jumairi and other imprisoned journalists, but did not receive a response.